JunyuKuang/ExtendedEdges/README.md

 ## Usage
 The APIs are simple.
-Use 2 properties to configure extended edges, and (optional) use 2 properties to configure separator.
+Use 2 properties to configure extended edges, and 2 (optional) properties to configure separator.

 ``` swift
 public extension UIView {